swisskyrepo/HardwareAllTheThings/docs/radio-frequency/limesdr-bts.md

 ![OSMO TRX LMS running](../assets/limebts/1_KbNtmYsmaCMVJinWnJdhFg.jpg)

 The second one is the osmo-nitb which is the base station controller.
-This one doesn’t need to be ran as root.
+This one doesn’t need to be run as root.

 ```bash
 osmo-nitb